I'm Kaylan, leadership educator, podcaster & speaker

 Self-coaching may feel daunting at first, but here are some tactics you can use to begin self-observation and goal setting.

-Journaling for leaders
+Journaling for Leaders

 A huge component of my mental health practice is journaling, and this is a practice that has massive benefits for leaders, too.
 Journaling helps us identify loops, or patterns of thinking, feeling, and believing that our brains love to stay within.
 Loops are protective, but not always helpful.
 I love how journaling helps me confront myself so I can make positive changes in my life.

-Personality tests for leaders
+Personality Tests for Leaders

 I also love to use personality tests when appropriate to help me explore different facets of my behaviors and tendencies.
 It’s important to remember that personality tests do not define you, nor are they even definite or complete in their assessments.
 Use them as a tool, and a tool only, for self-study.